 Athens to Milos ferry

-The best way to explore Milos beaches and the island is to rent a scooter, quad bike, or a car for the day and make your way around Milos Island at your own pace.
+The best way to explore Milos Island is to rent a scooter, quad bike, or a car and make your way around the island at your own pace.

 Public buses are another option for getting around Milos but the majority of them only operate in the city and not to the beaches.